 People go crazy for my sugar pie and it’s so simple to make.
 Plus, it uses simple ingredients that you may already have on hand.

-Tasting the rich, caramel-like flavor of sugar pie, you might assume that it is loaded with eggs like a traditional custard – but it’s the cornstarch that gives sugar pie its custard-like texture.
+Tasting its rich, caramel-like flavor, you might assume that it is loaded with eggs like a traditional custard – but it’s the cornstarch that gives sugar pie its custard-like texture.

 There are no eggs in this recipe.